Learn more about the academic requirements at CapU.

 If you want to change your program, you will need to apply to be re-admitted in the university.
 International students must check with the Centre for International Experience (CIE) prior to changing programs.
 We encourage all students changing their program to meet with an Academic Advisor, so that we can map out what that will look like.

 A co-requisite is a course which must be taken at the same time as another course (please see example below).

-If a course has a pre-requisite, it means certain academic requirements must be met prior to taking the course (please see example below).
-Courses that are in progress at the time of registration will satisfy pre-requisites.
+If a course has a pre-requisite, it means certain academic requirements must be met before taking the course (please see the example below).
+Courses that are in progress at the time of registration will satisfy prerequisites.

 All programs that lead to a Capilano University Credential have specific GPA requirements.
 While some programs also have a continuation GPA requirement.
 Please refer to the University Calendar to check the cumulative GPA, program GPA and continuation GPA requirements for your program.

 If you have taken a course that is required for your program and did not successfully pass the course, you may re-take the course for up to a maximum of three attempts.
 A "repeat override" is required from your department/Instructor in the third attempt.

 If you have taken a course that is not required for your program, and did not successfully pass the course, speak with an Academic Advisor to determine other courses that can be taken instead of repeating the failed course.